 The relation of essential oils to biological organisms

-2 Of Evolution, Populations and Taxonomy
+2 Of Evolution, Populations, and Taxonomy

 3 Purpose and Functions of Essential Oils in Nature

 Essential oils are vital elements in the metabolism of plants.
-The very functions essential oils perform in the plant are also the basis of the therapeutic effectiveness of essential oils in mammalian (including human) organisms.
+The very functions essential oils perform in the plant are also the basis of the therapeutic effects of essential oils in mammalian (including human) organisms.
 Understanding what essential oils do in the plant and in the animal world is a most important clue for developing therapeutic applications for aromatherapy.
-Those effects of essential oils on human physiology include their interaction with receptor sytems, especially but not limited to the autonomic nervous system, to mitigate inflammation and to prevent tumor growth.
+Those effects of essential oils on human physiology include their interaction with receptor systems, especially but not limited to the autonomic nervous system, to mitigate inflammation and to prevent tumor growth.

 4 Where Essential Oils are Found